Wolsten/ARTE/readme.md

 $ npm run build-es5
 ```

-to create a minimised single ES5 compatible file `ARTE.js` in the `public` folder.
 Now you can serve the `public/index.html` which has the following script declarations in place of those of the development `index.html` file:

 ```
-<script src='./public/js/ARTE-bundle-ES5.js' charset="utf-8"></script>
+<script src="./js/ARTE-bundle-ES6.js" charset="utf-8"></script>
 <script type="text/javascript">
 ```

 ## Customising the appearance